 To get the best from your 4K TV you want to combine it with 4K content.
 This will give you a picture quality with 4 times the detail of Full HD.

 The result?
 Facial expressions, interiors shots and the green of the pitch will all look sublime, completely rich in detail and colour.
-When watching football you can expect to see details like blades of grass and beads of sweat.
-Netflix, Amazon, Sky, BT Sport all have 4K content.
+Netflix, Amazon, Sky and BT Sport all have 4K content.